BenRydal/mondrian-transcription/README.md

 ![repo](./docs/images/cover.png)

-Welcome to **Mondrian Transcription!**.
-This is an open-source tool that allows you to transcribe fine-grained movement data from video by efficiently tracing the movement of people or things over floor plan representations to generate text files of positioning data — essentially, a transcript of movement.
+Welcome to **Mondrian Transcription!** This is an open-source tool that allows you to transcribe fine-grained movement data from video by efficiently tracing the movement of people or things over floor plan representations to generate text files of positioning data — essentially, a transcript of movement.
 This tool runs entirely in your browser.
 No files are uploaded, stored, or transmitted—your data stays on your device at all times.

 ## Get started